 The emergence of good ICT and internet infrastructure is a significant requirement to manage, monitor, and assist in the development.
 Initiatives come from regional and local communities to support successful city management.

 In a Smart City, the citizen is the key to performance and operations.
-Service delivery is enhanced to ensure that citizen needs are solving in proper priority.
+Service delivery is enhanced to ensure that citizen needs are solved in proper priority.
 This refers in the first place to various principles like connectivity, data sharing, back-office operations, and city governance operations.
 In addition also to service delivery systems, and sharing of management information.

 Another form of infrastructure is the intelligent physical infrastructure, also known as “smart” systems or the Internet of Things (IoT).
-Such infrastructure allows service providers to use a complete range of data to manage service delivery and enlighten strategists for enhancing decision making by the city authorities.
+Such infrastructure allows service providers to use a complete range of data to manage service delivery and enlighten strategists for enhancing decision-making by the city authorities.
 Instances of the infrastructure entail real-time sensors and many other technologies.

 An automated, flexible, and cloud-based architecture is trending in most innovative organizations and companies.
 The technologies commonly used are cloud-based open-data platforms.